The Tenant of Wildfell Hall (1996 TV series)

 The Tenant of Wildfell Hall is a 1996 British television serial adaptation of Anne Brontë's 1848 novel of the same name, produced by BBC and directed by Mike Barker.
 The serial stars Tara Fitzgerald as Helen Graham, Rupert Graves as her abusive husband Arthur Huntington and Toby Stephens as Gilbert Markham.
 The first two parts aired in the United Kingdom on 17 November 1996, and the third on 24 November.

 Plot summary

-A mysterious young woman arrives at Wildfell Hall, an old mansion of Elizabethan era with a young son.
-She determines to lead an independent existence, but her new neighbours don't want to let her alone.
-Only one of them, a young farmer, Gilbert Markham, succeeded in revealing her secrets.
+A mysterious young woman arrives at Wildfell Hall, an old house of the Elizabethan era, with a young son.
+She is determined to lead an independent existence, but her new neighbours do not want to leave her alone.
+Only one of them, a young farmer, Gilbert Markham, succeeds in finding her secrets.

-For a full length summary see: The Tenant of Wildfell Hall plot summary.